flancian/garden/Open Letter to Google.md

 I started the Agora because I believe that the answer to the scaling, growing, aging pains that Google (and other tech corporations) went through in the [[last twenty years]] is *not* to double down on hierarchy, cease to put the user first, focus on maximizing profits while bowing down to market and government pressure and becoming informationally-opaque -- as any "[[traditional company]]" would do.

-I joined Google in [[2012]] thinking the [[founders]] cared about the health of the internet and the good of society ahead of profits, and showed it through their public actions and their treatment of employees and users.
+Instead I believe the answer is to try to inch closer to what could be called an informed [[heterarchy]], in one of our proposals one yielded by gradually adopting principles of [[liquid democracy]] on top of [[traditional corporate governance]].

-**Note** but rather to inch closer to what could be called [[heterarchy]], in my proposal gradually adopting principles of [[liquid democracy]].
+Having grown up in a digital context that seems to be becoming known as the [[golden age of the internet]], I joined Google in [[2012]] thinking the [[founders]] cared about the health of the internet and the good of society ahead of profits, and showed it through their public actions and their treatment of employees and users.
+Google used and developed open protocols like [[XMPP]] and [[WebRTC]].
+Google contributed to [[open source and [[commons]] before it was cool.
+Google proved that companies could treat their employees very well -- clearly better than average! high-percentile-good! -- and still make a shitload of money.

 # Google should be fairer
 Fairer to all: fairer to employees, fairer to users (a.k.a. [[people]]), fairer to society at large.